FAQ

 How much milk does one packet make?

-One packet of {m}othership milk contains approximately 15 grams of your freeze-dried breastmilk powder and rehydrates to approximately 4 fluid ounces (this will vary slightly depending your milk’s unique water content, but we will let you know the correct ratio to use to rehydrate it back to its original consistency).
+One packet of Single-serving Mothership Milk contains enough powder to rehydrate to just over 4 fluid ounces of milk (this will vary slightly depending your milk’s unique water content, but we will let you know the correct ratio to use to rehydrate it back to its original consistency).

-Besides bottles, how can I use my {m}othership milk?
+Besides bottles, how can I use my Mothership Milk?

 Your freeze-dried breastmilk powder can be used in a number of ways.
 It can be rehydrated with water to make a bottle, mixed into foods for to pack an extra nutritional punch or you can even coat difficult to grasp foods like avocado in the powder to make them easier for baby to hold as they’re perfecting their pincer grasp.